vipinkumar7/DocumentMatrix/README.md

 DocumentMatrix
 ==============
-This is an experiment project for creating OLAP and OLTP engine using Cassandra ,Hbase and Spark stack
+This is an experiment project for advance analytics  using Cassandra ,Hbase and Spark stack